Michael Savery

 Alex Scott.
 I work in combinatorics, more specifically extremal and probabilistic

-combinatorics, with current projects focussing on induced subgraphs, planar graphs, random graphs, and percolation.
+combinatorics.
 Before coming to Oxford I completed four years of undergraduate study in mathematics at Queens' College, Cambridge.

 Email: lastname [at] maths.ox.ac.uk